kjgumbs/kjgumbs/README.md

 Here are some ideas to get you started:

-- ☁ I’m currently working on Fullstack Academy Boot camp
+- ☁ I’m currently working on projects
+- 🚀 I'm a Fullstack Academy Graduate
-- 🤖 I’m currently learning CSS
+- 🤖 I’m currently learning typescript
-- 👯 I’m looking to collaborate on Side Projects in JS
+- 👯 I’m looking to collaborate on Side Projects in React
-- 🤔 I’m looking for help with Android SDK
+- 🤔 I’m looking for help with Tensorflow
 - 💬 Ask me about Anything
 - 📫 How to reach me: [linkedin](https://www.linkedin.com/in/k-gumbs/)
 - 😄 Pronouns: He/Him